Unaccompanied minor: United States

 In the United States, in addition to asylum, certain vulnerable unaccompanied minors may be eligible for a T visa (trafficking victim), U visa (victims of crime), or Special Immigrant Juvenile status (abused, neglected, or abandoned child).

 Fake minors

 Around two-thirds of asylum seekers in the UK (for the year before September 2015) who had their age disputed were found to likely be over 18.

-In Sweden 2481 cases where the individual was suspected to be above 18 was submitted and 2002 were assessed as being 18 or older.
-In 25 of those it was judged as "possibly" and 432 "may be".
-Swedish government decided to make age test only in 2016, the real testing started in 2017.
-There were 1481 age test made with “unaccompanied child migrants” in Sweden (during the period March–June 2017) and in 1215 cases the age examinations concluded that their age is above 18 years.
-Even at best the method have a 10% failure rate.
-When a second opinion is made the result differs in 85% of the cases.
+In Sweden, 2481 cases where the individual was suspected to be above 18 was submitted and out of those, 2002 were assessed as being 18 or older.
+In 25 of those, it was judged as "possibly" and in 432, "may be".
+The Swedish government decided to implement age tests only in 2016, and actual testing started in 2017.
+There were 1481 age tests made with “unaccompanied child migrants” in Sweden (during March–June 2017), and in 1215 cases the age examinations concluded that their age is above 18 years.
+The method has around a 10% failure rate and when a second opinion is made, the result differs in 85% of the cases.